 3.1 Before deciding to impose a financial penalty under the Energy Order, the Utility Regulator must be satisfied that the licence holder has contravened or is contravening any relevant condition of its licence or other requirement, or has failed to achieve any standard of performance set in accordance with specified provisions of the Energy Order.
-In deciding firstly whether a condition or requirement is a relevant condition or requirement, secondly whether there has been a contravention of that condition or requirement, and thirdly whether there has been a failure to achieve a standard of performance, the Utility Regulator will seek to obtain all relevant evidence to substantiate the breach in question.
-The Utility Regulator reserves the right to rely on assumptions, estimates and opinions in the absence of correct or sufficiently precise data being provided by the licence holder in question.
-3.2 Before deciding to impose a financial penalty under the Water Order, the Utility Regulator must be satisfied that the licence holder has contravened or is contravening any condition of its licence (its instrument of appointment) or that it has failed or is failing to achieve any standard of performance set in accordance with specified provisions of the Water Order (and prescribed in separate regulations).
-There is no scope under the Water Order to impose a financial penalty on a company for a contravention of a statutory or other legal requirement for example one of its duties under the Water Order.
-This is at odds with the equivalent provision within the Energy Order which permits financial penalties to be imposed for breaches of relevant requirements under the Energy The Utility Regulator will seek to obtain all relevant evidence to Order. substantiate the breach in question.
+In deciding firstly whether a condition or requirement is a relevant condition or requirement, secondly whether there has been a contravention of that condition or requirement, and thirdly whether there has been a failure to achieve a standard of performance, the Utility Regulator will seek to obtain all relevant evidence to substantiate the breach in question and will fully explain the basis for final decisions made on a case by case basis.
+The

+- Utility Regulator reserves the right to rely on assumptions, estimates and opinions in the absence of correct or sufficiently precise data being provided by the licence holder in question. - 3.2 Before deciding to impose a financial penalty under the Water Order, the Utility Regulator must be satisfied that the licence holder has contravened or is contravening any condition of its licence (its instrument of appointment) or that it has failed or is failing to achieve any standard of performance set in accordance with specified provisions of the Water Order (and prescribed in separate regulations) or has contravened any other enforceable requirement under the Order.
+The Utility Regulator will seek to obtain all relevant evidence to substantiate the breach in question and will fully explain the basis for final decisions made on a case by case basis.
 The Utility Regulator reserves the right to rely on assumptions, estimates and opinions in the absence of correct or sufficiently precise data being provided by the licence holder in question.